magnate3/raspberry-pi-os-qemu/docs/ssh-proxy.md

 # connect to "portal", it should no longer ask for password
 $ ssh xl6yq@portal.cs.virginia.edu

+# now we are on "portal". generate a new pair of public/private keys, which will be used between portal and granger1
+$ ssh-keygen

-# now we are on "portal", copy the pubkey to the cs server
+# copy the new public key from portal to granger1
 $ ssh-copy-id xl6yq@granger1.cs.virginia.edu
 (... type in password ...)